LLNL/Abmarl/docs/src/gridworld.rst

 ..
 WARNING::
    Agents should follow the dataclass model, meaning that they should only be given parameters.
-All functionality should be written in the Components that work with the agents.
+All functionality should be written in the simulation components.

 Grid
 ````